iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 </figure>

-A direct corollary is that the value function of any linear program can be represented by _finitely many cuts_.
+A direct corollary is that the value function of any linear program is representable with _finitely many cuts_.
 This is a powerful tool when proving the convergence of cutting plane algorithms for linear programs.

 Let's now switch our focus towards _mixed integer programs_ (MIP):